dhaskell/easymounts/README.md

 # Easymounts
 Initial repo for a new MC Spigot plugin I'll be working on that enhances the way mounts work in game.
+Literally none of this id developed so far, I've only populated the repo with some placeholder code.

 ### The Basics